intbio/MolModEdu/GROMACS/nucl/README.md

   *Further information about various NCP structures by X-Ray ([Nucleosome structural studies,](https://www.ncbi.nlm.nih.gov/pubmed/21176878), Davey, 2011)*

 In this tutorial we are going to use 1KX5 PDB structure.
 You can try to find it on [RSCB PDB](http://rcsb.org/) by yourself or download from this [link](https://www.rcsb.org/structure/1kx5).
-We have chosen this structure because it has the best resolution among other nucleosome structures - 1.94 A.
+We have chosen this structure because it has the best resolution among other nucleosome structures - 1.94 A. The original article describing this structure is [here](https://www.sciencedirect.com/science/article/pii/S0022283602003868?via%3Dihub).

 ---
 **TIP:** The quality of the starting structure is essential for the whole analysis.
 It should be choosen very carefully.